 Empowering Communities Through Equity, Wellness, and Strategy

 Odion Welch is a nationally recognized strategist, mental health advocate, and award-winning author based in Edmonton, Alberta.
-With a decade of experience in community leadership, Odion is known for her transformative work advancing racial equity, mental wellness, and funding access across Canada’s nonprofit and arts sectors.
+With a decade of experience in community leadership, Odion is renowned for her transformative work in advancing racial equity, mental wellness, and funding access across Canada’s nonprofit and arts sectors.

 Odion’s mission is to make equity actionable—whether through storytelling, strategy, or social change.